 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as excellent, efficient and professional.
+Patients described the treatment they received as consistently good and excellent.
 The dentists discussed treatment with patients, so they could give informed consent and recorded this in their records.